BrianPugh/game-and-watch-patch/README.md

 # What is this?
 This repo contains custom code as well as a patching utility to add additional functionality to the stock Game and Watch firmware.
 This is the only custom firmware that allows you to run both the stock firmware as well as retro-go without soldering a higher capacity flash chip!

 # Features
 * Works correctly with [retro-go](https://github.com/kbeckmann/game-and-watch-retro-go) in internal flash bank 2.

 * Press button combination (`LEFT` + `GAME`) to launch retro-go from internal flash bank 2.
-* Configurable sleep timeout.
-* Configurable hard-reset timeout.

 * Ability to store the enitre firmware in internal flash!
 No external flash required!

-* Reduced external flash firmware size `--slim`; reduced from 1,048,576 bytes to just **180,224** bytes
-    * Removed the "Mario Song" easter egg.
+    * Option to remove the "Mario Song" easter egg.
     * Removed the 5 sleeping illustrations.

-    * LZMA compressed SMB2 ROM and Clock graphic tiles.
+    * LZMA compressed data.

-    * Move Clock graphic tiles to internal flash.
-* An even further stripped version `--clock-only` that further reduces extflash size to just **139,264** bytes.
-Uses all the techniques described in `slim` plus:
-    * Removed SMB2 ROM.
-    * Set retro-go macro to just `GAME`.
-* Migrate the external firmware to internal firmware by utilizing an undocumented extra 128KB of internal flash with the option `--extended`.
+* Configurable timeouts.

+* Run `make help` to see all configuration options.

 # Usage
 Place your `internal_flash_backup.bin` and `flash_backup.bin` in the root of this